 1. Dr. Kraemer’s V4B Bully introductory: details of the specific condition and its origin.

 2. Dr. Kraemer’s V4B Bulldog Maintenance: A “take home” bully maintenance program.

 3. Dr. Kraemer’s V4B Bully Rule of Thumb: A “must know” take home pearl of wisdom.

 4. Dr. Kraemer’s V4B Bully Tips & Warnings: A list of essential “DO’s and DON’T’s”

 An inward rolling of the eyelid edges, known as entropion, is common to the Bully.
 The severity of the entropion is in direct correlation to the amount of skin and wrinkles covering the bully’s head/face region, as well as the weight of the folds.
 The inward eyelid folds and related eyelashes will often rub the cornea, which creates a painful wound (ulcer)…Read More

 Your Bully has three eyelids; the typical top and bottom, and a third, passive one that is designed to physically protect the cornea by acting like a windshield wiper.
 The “Cherry” is seen when the nicotinic gland prolapses, revealing a rosy, oval shape protrusion…Read More

-A condition of decreased tear production, more commonly known as “dry eye”, is caused in large part by an immune mediated condition.
-Inadequate tears will lead to painful ulcers, corneal inflammation, scarring, and eventually result in impaired vision….Read More
+A condition of decreased tear production, more commonly known as “dry eye”, is caused in large part by an immune-mediated condition.
+Inadequate tears will lead to painful ulcers, corneal inflammation, and scarring, and eventually result in impaired vision….Read More